HOT TOPICS

 For example, a fire sprinkler system must report alarm or supervisory conditions to a fire alarm system.
 A fire alarm system can be outfitted to monitor corrosion in the pipe, or perform routine drains of the low points and even perform flow tests.
 A stand-alone fire extinguisher can be monitored by a fire alarm system for location and pressure.

-Why not find a contractor who can be your partner and your one source for expert advice on your systems and compliance?
+A good partner in fire protection is one who can provide expert advice on all of your fire systems and can create a plan to keep you compliant.
 We recommend that you find a company who can inspect, troubleshoot, repair, upgrade and retrofit all of your fire and life safety systems.
 Most importantly, someone who can learn your facilities & operations and help you develop custom compliance solutions.

-If you have a relationship with a trusted contractor you will achieve better compliance results and spend less time and money overall as compared to juggling different fire protection contractors and solutions.
+A relationship with a trusted contractor means better compliance results and less time and money spent as compared to juggling different fire protection contractors and solutions.

 READ MORE ABOUT FIRE SPRINKLER MAINTENANCE HERE

-For more information on one source fire system solutions contact Century Fire Protection.
+For more information on single-source fire system solutions contact Century Fire Protection.

 Topics: Fire Sprinkler, Fire Suppression, Fire Alarm, Fire Protection, Fire Systems